allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 * use HTTP protocol to handle requests
 * handle 10k rps (5k for writes, 5k for reads)
 * cache entries for at least 10 minutes
-* serve responses measured within (measured without time spent on the network) below than
+* server responses time (without time spent on the network) lower than
     * 5ms --  mean
     * 10ms for 99.9th percentile
     * 400ms for 99.999th percentile